All Episodes

 Well, the only reason I flipped was because I gave the author of that article, Sharon Begley, the science editor of Newsweek, my book three or four years ago, actually.

-She simply asked me my credentials, and when I said I didn't have a Ph.D., but that I had a groundbreaking idea and that she should investigate it, she told me, you know, thanks, but I can't help you.
+And she simply asked me my credentials, and when I said I didn't have a Ph.D., but that I had a groundbreaking idea and that she should investigate it, she told me, you know, thanks, but I can't help you.

-Now, four years later, she puts out an article, God and the Brain, pretty close to the title of my book, The God Part of the Brain, in which the headline of my press release that I gave her was, Are We Wired for Spirituality?
+Now, four years later, she puts out an article, God and the Brain, pretty close to the title of my book, The God Part of the Brain, in which the headline on my press release that I gave her was, Are We Wired for Spirituality?

 Her headline on the cover of Newsweek, How We're Wired for Spirituality.

-So if anything it was more disconcerting, but it was also, you know, it was also rewarding in that it kind of gave me credibility.
+But it was also, you know, it was also rewarding in that it kind of gave me credibility.

-For the first time gave me worldwide Well, it absolutely does.
+Well, it absolutely does.

 And then also, you just heard me read this Boston Globe article.